The Lion Uniform

 Wearing the Uniform

-In general, every Cub Scout should wear his uniform to all Cub Scouting activities, including den and pack meetings, unit outings, and any activities done with members of the den or pack.
+In general, every Cub Scout should wear his or her uniform to all Cub Scouting activities, including den and pack meetings, unit outings, and any activities done with members of the den or pack.

 When playing sports, going to camp, or participating in other physical activities, a pack may opt to have the Cub Scouts wear an alternate uniform, such as an activity shirt.
 These are sometimes referred to as Class B Uniforms.

-Pack leaders should provide advance notice of any occasion when the boys should wear anything other than the complete uniform.
+Pack leaders should provide advance notice of any occasion when the scouts should wear anything other than the complete uniform.

 Here are some tips for wearing the uniform: